Features, pricing, ratings, and pros & cons — compared head-to-head.

+Palo Alto Networks Cortex Xpanse is a commercial external attack surface management tool by Palo Alto Networks.
 Wigle is a free external attack surface management tool.
-Palo Alto Networks Cortex Xpanse is a commercial external attack surface management tool by Palo Alto Networks.
 Compare features, ratings, integrations, and community reviews side by side to find the best external attack surface management fit for your security stack.

 Based on our analysis of NIST CSF 2.0 coverage, core features, company size fit, deployment model, here is our conclusion: